zeljkoobrenovic/sokrates-website/blog-src/_posts/2020-04-12-dependencies.markdown

  - file: "extensions/html-language-features/schemas/package.schema.json"
    contains "					"markdownDescription": "A list of relative file paths pointing to JSON files following the [custom data format](https://github.com/Microsoft/vscode-html-languageservice/blob/master/docs/customData.md).\n\nVS Code loads custom data on startup to enhance its HTML support for the custom HTML tags, attributes and attribute values you specify in the JSON files.\n\nThe file paths are relative to workspace and only workspace folder settings are considered.","
 </pre>

+***Figure 7:** A fragment of a Sokrates' details file for dependencies from Figure 6.
+The file lists each dependency, as well as the content due to which Sokrates has decided to create a dependency.*